MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 ![All styles)](media/all-styles.PNG "All styles")

 ### Best practices for styles
-- Use style to reinforce actions.
+- Use styles to reinforce actions.
 - Use styles only for the purpose they were intended.
 When operators learn the visual language of styles, they’ll know that a particular style means a certain thing, which will speed up the learning process.

 ## What's next?